 Although I didn’t know at the time, these activities were the foundation of what was to become a rewarding career in the field of nonprofits.
 The leap from volunteer to paid professional came naturally.
 Over the years other meaningful employment opportunities presented themselves – each affording me the good fortune to grow professionally and personally.
 Chalk one up for the late bloomer.

-Fast forward – three years ago I began researching and writing about the positive effects of practicing good manners and expressing gratitude and appreciation.
+Fast forward – five years ago I began researching and writing about the positive effects of practicing good manners and expressing gratitude and appreciation.
 I joined the Happiness Movement, a worldwide network of people interested in making the world a nicer place.

 I believe that the mindful practice of good manners, kindness and gratitude can help us get through life’s rough spots and can make us succeed in ways we never expected.
 And, I believe that happiness is contagious and within our grasp.